cmhhelgeson/maybe_wiki_fork/Linux-Dev-Setup-Guide.md

 eval "$(rbenv init -)"
 ```

-Save the file, reload your shell profile and verify that you're using the rbenv managed ruby installation by running these commands:
+Save the file, reload your shell profile, and verify that you're using the rbenv managed ruby installation by running these commands:

 ```sh
 source /root/.bashrc